thelindat/fivem/ext/native-decls/GetCalmingQuadAtCoords.md

 * **y**: The Y coordinate

 ## Return value
-The calming quad index at the given position.
-Returns -1 if there isn't any there.
+Returns he calming quad index at the given position, or -1 if there isn't one.